Top Ten Antifouling Paint Buying Questions

 Some paints are recommended for freshwater, while others are not.
 For example, Interlux's Micron 66, which depends on a reaction with saltwater to be effective, should not be used in freshwater.
 Other paints, such as Pettit's SR-21 (favored for racing boats) is best suited for freshwater or short-term use in low-fouling, cold saltwater areas.

 8. Do you use your boat often or infrequently?

 Frequently used boats may want to use an ablative paint, which will get smoother over time and will shed light growth.
 Infrequently used boats may want to use a modified epoxy paint that will have good antifouling properties when the boat is inactive.

-Three general rules:
+Here are three general rules:

 For more information on for the do-it-yourself boat owner on how to prep your boat’s bottom and apply antifouling paint, see our West Advisor and companion video called Do-It-Yourself: Bottom Painting.
-To check for compatibility of your choice of new paint with the existing paint on your boat, see our Bottom Paint Compatibility Chart (provided courtesy of the paint chemists at Pettit Paints).